IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 Moment was used in the utils.js to manipulate, validate and handle dates.

 ### React Moment
 Rect Moment was used in some of the components that displayed dates and times.
-By using it, we could format the dates much simplar, and also integrate functions as showing how long before or after the specific date/time it was.
+By using it, we could format the dates much simpler, and also integrate functions as showing how long before or after the specific date/time it was.

 ### React Native Calendars
 As a calendar, we used the React Native Calendars.
 By giving it a map with dates and configuration maps, we could show what dates had a planned session.
 The user could also click on a date to see it's session, and a long press on a date would navigate the user to the CreateSession screen with the date pressed set as the planned date.